ivanovic/Snes9x4P/README.txt

 3) At the buttom are the changes that were done in Snes9x4X compared to mainline Snes9x and were done by SiENcE to allow porting to various decives.

+Changes in HEAD compared to "1.39ff.20111213.1":
+* Added a "toggle turbo mode" key and mapped it to 't' on the keyboard.
+* Increased the number of savestate slots to 10 (instead of 4).
+* Updated preview pics.

 Changes in "1.39ff.20111213.1" compared to "1.39ff.20111208.1":
 * Don't quit the emulator when pressing the 'q' button on the Keyboard.
 Quiting